Microservices Standardization – Susan Fowler

 A little bit about me … I started off thinking I was going to do Particle Physics forever.
 I didn’t ever expect to be talking to anyone about software infrastructure.
 Turns out there are no jobs in physics, at all.
 I worked on CERN, on Atlas experiment, on the CMS experiment for a little while.
 I did some hardware, did some software, did some data analysis and then left that for the tech world.
 I worked at two small startups before joining Uber about a year and four months ago, I believe.

-While I was at Uber, I got to work on a really really crazy project.
-Basically when I got there they had around 1000 microservices and it was kind of a mess, to be honest.
-They had some really high priority microservices that were doing really well.
-The had a lot attention from RBSRE’s.
-They were really available, really reliable, really stable.
-But then there were all these other teams and there just weren’t enough SRE’s to go around to dedicate to those teams.
+While I was at Uber, I got to work on a really crazy project.
+We were developing a casino zonder cruks, which required managing around 1,000 microservices, making the system quite complex.
+Handling such a vast number of services was a mess, to be honest.
+We had some really high-priority microservices that were performing exceptionally well, receiving a lot of attention from our SREs.
+These services were highly available, reliable, and stable.
+However, there were all these other teams, and there just weren’t enough SREs to dedicate to those teams.
+This imbalance often led to challenges in maintaining overall system performance and ensuring that every component met the necessary standards for a seamless gambling experience.

 What happened was a small little task force was formed called the SRE Consulting Team.
 I was one of the founding members of it.
 We were given this directive from our High and they said, All right , your job is to find a way to make all the other Uber microservices scalable and stable and reliable.
 That was, at the time about 850 microservices that needed that.
 It quickly rose to about 1800 by the time this whole process was done.
 I’ll get a little into that later.